ImAiR: Airwriting Recognition framework using Image Representation of IMU Signals: Experiments and Results

 \subsection{Experimental Details}

 Similar to previous studies \cite{yanay2020air,SCLAiR}, we applied a two-step preprocessing strategy to the recorded IMU signals.
 First, the length of each signal was made fixed (to $155$) by discarding samples if the signal was of greater length or padding zeros otherwise.
-Subsequently, Z-normalization was applied to each of the $6$ signals individually so as to have zero mean and unit standard deviation.
+Subsequently, Z-normalization was applied to each of the $6$ signals individually.

 In the first set of experiments, we evaluated the performance of combination of different image encoding techniques and classification models for the task of airwriting recognition on Dataset-1.
 For this purpose, we split the data from $55$ subjects into two parts - training data comprising of recordings from $40$ subjects (40*26*15 = 15600 samples) and test set from remaining $15$ subjects(15*26*15 = 5850 samples).
 Such a split ensures that the evaluation is performed in a user independent manner.
 The training data was further divided into a training set and a validation set having 80:20 ratio.
-A mini-batch training process was employed while keeping the batch size equal to $32$ and early stopping with a patience of $10$ epochs in order to avoid overfitting.
-The parameters of the model were initialized with the pre-trained weights from the ImageNet classification task and optimized by minimizing the cross-entropy loss using the Adam optimizer.
+A mini-batch training process was employed while keeping the batch size equal to $32$ and early stopping with a patience of $10$ epochs.
 In the next set of experiments, we performed leave-one-subject-out (LOSO) validation on both Dataset-1 and Dataset-2.
-For this purpose, we used the DenseNet161 model architecture for classification, while image encoding was done by using all the four techniques : SSM, MTF, GASF, and GADF.
+We used the DenseNet161 model architecture for classification using all four image encoding techniques: SSM, MTF, GASF, and GADF.
 The performance of the proposed ImAiR framework in this setting is compared with state-of-the-art performance on both the datasets.